jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

   * Printing out
   * Just remember/re-search

 These are all the groups I created in my analysis.
-The results could be more concise, having fewer groups concentrating on fewer themes.
-However, this would probably lead to more abstract insights which would be harder to use in design.
+The results could be more concise and have fewer groups focussing on fewer themes.
+However, this would probably lead to more abstract insights which would be more difficult to use in design.

-The groups of groups are partly not insights themselves, but titles for collections, like “Reasons to improve skills”.
-Others are direct insights, like “People do use recipes only occasionally in the process”.
+The groups of groups are partly not insights themselves, but titles for collections, such as “Reasons to improve skills”.
+Others are direct insights such as “People do use recipes only occasionally in the process”.

 <!-- EXAMPLE-END -->

 By analyzing your data, you structure what you learned in diagrams, notes, and sketches.
-This makes the data easier to browse but also helps to construct insights from the data.
-It builds upon the knowledge that you acquired when interviewing, observing and co-diagramming, yet goes beyond it: Analysis helps you to find non-obvious insights and corroborate or discard initial assumptions.
+This makes browsing the data easier, but also helps to gain insights from the data.
+It builds on the knowledge that you acquired through interviewing, observing and co-diagramming, but goes beyond that: The analysis helps you to find non-obvious insights and to corroborate or discard initial assumptions.
 You and your co-researchers now have an in-depth understanding of the data.
-However, not everyone can participate in the research, so the next step is summarizing and communicating your insights to people who were not part of the research, so they can benefit from your insights, too.
+However,  not everyone can participate in the research.
+The next step is to summarize your findings and share them with people who weren't involved in the research, so they can benefit from your findings as well.

 ## Summary

 * Making sense of your data and analyzing it helps you to learn more than the obvious insights and to critically reflect your initial ideas.
 * Finding commonalities and contrasts in data is a basic principle of analysis.
 * There is no one correct result of analysis, but your analysis can be plausible or implausible.
-* In the beginning, you organize data by surface features of the notes, but over time, you focus on the meaning for the user.
+* In the beginning, you organize data by surface similarities of the notes, but over time, you focus on the meaning for the user.
 * Prepare your data: Annotate your notes and diagrams by writing down possible interpretations.
 * Make sense of diagrams by finding commonalities and summarizing the results in a diagram of your own.
 * Make sense of notes by finding possible interpretations, filling and testing your structure and revising it until you find a stable structure.